Mobiprox: Supporting Dynamic Approximate Computing on Mobiles

-To fully answer RQ1, we now discuss the generalizability of an application compiled with Mobiprox.
-Mobiprox requires an actual mobile hardware for the second part of the configuration identification process.
-Tens of thousands of different Android devices exist on the market, however, the choice of which to use should not have a major impact on the approximate configuration profiling results.
+To answer RQ1, we now discuss the generalizability of an application compiled with Mobiprox.
+Mobiprox requires an actual mobile hardware for the second part of the configuration identification.
+Tens of thousands of different Android devices exist on the market, however, the choice of which to use should not have a major impact on the approximate configuration profiling.
 First, despite different hardware, the platforms use the same OpenCL-based primitives we developed in Section~\ref{sec:android-rt}.
-Second, while the speed at which neural network will be executed may differ among different devices, there is no reason to expect that speedups (relative to a non-approximated network) will be different for the same configuration ran on different devices.
+Second, while the speed at which NN will be executed may differ among different devices, there is no reason to expect that speedups (relative to a non-approximated network) will be different for the same configuration ran on different devices.
 This is especially true if these devices belong to the same architectural category.
 Currently, Android apps can be built for four such categories, i.e. Application Binary Interfaces (ABIs).
-Yet, 99\% of the smartphones rely on one of the two ARM-based ABIs\footnote{\url{https://stackoverflow.com/questions/46453457/which-android-abis-cpu-architectures-do-i-need-to-serve}}, armeabi-v7a and arm64-v8a, both of which we successfully tested through ASUS TinkerBoard S and Samsung Galaxy \blue{phones} we used in our experiments\footnote{It should be noted that the APK can contain builds for different ABIs even if these ABIs were not used during the profiling.}.
-While the above assumptions can be confirmed only through experimentation with a very large number of devices, we note that, for the deep learning models presented in this paper we have not observed any differences in ordering among speedups obtained by different configurations on the platforms we have experimented with.
+Yet, 99\% of the smartphones rely on one of the two ARM-based ABIs\footnote{\url{https://stackoverflow.com/questions/46453457/which-android-abis-cpu-architectures-do-i-need-to-serve}}, armeabi-v7a and arm64-v8a, both of which we successfully tested on ASUS TinkerBoard S and a range of phones (Samsung Galaxy M21, Samsung Galaxy S21, Xiaomi Pocophone) in our lab.
+For the deep learning models presented in this paper we have not observed any differences in ordering among speedups obtained by different configurations on the platforms we have experimented with.